ethereum/EIPs/EIPS/eip-eth_getProof.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

 One of the great features of Ethereum is the fact, that you can verify all data of the state.
-But in order to allow verification of accounts outside the client, we need a additional function delivering us the required proof.
+But in order to allow verification of accounts outside the client, we need an additional function delivering us the required proof.
 These proofs are important to secure Layer2-Technologies.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

 Ethereum uses MerkleTrees to store the state of accounts and their storage.
 This allows verification of each value by simply creating a MerkleProof.
-But currently the eth-Module in the RPC-Interface does not give you access to these proofs.
-This EIP suggests a additional RPC-Method, which creates MerkleProofs for Accounts and Storage-Values.
+But currently, the eth-Module in the RPC-Interface does not give you access to these proofs.
+This EIP suggests an additional RPC-Method, which creates MerkleProofs for Accounts and Storage-Values.

 Combined with a stateRoot (from the blockheader) it enables offline verification of any account or storage-value.
-This allows especially IOT-Devices or even mobile apps which are not able to run a light client to verify responses from a untrusted source.
+This allows especially IOT-Devices or even mobile apps which are not able to run a light client to verify responses from an untrusted source only given a trusted blockhash.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->

 In order to create a MerkleProof access to the full state db is required.
-The current RPC-Methods allow a application to access single values (`eth_getBalance`,`eth_getTransactionCount`,`eth_getStorageAt`,`eth_getCode`), but it is impossible to read the data needed for a  MerkleProof through the standard RPC-Interface.
-(There are implementaion using leveldb and accessing the data via filesystems, but this can not be used for productive systems, since it requires the client to be stopped first - See https://github.com/zmitton/eth-proof)
+The current RPC-Methods allow an application to access single values (`eth_getBalance`,`eth_getTransactionCount`,`eth_getStorageAt`,`eth_getCode`), but it is impossible to read the data needed for a  MerkleProof through the standard RPC-Interface.
+(There are implementations using leveldb and accessing the data via filesystems, but this can not be used for production systems since it requires the client to be stopped first - See https://github.com/zmitton/eth-proof)

 Today MerkleProofs are already used internally.
-For example the [Light Client Protocol](https://github.com/zsfelfoldi/go-ethereum/wiki/Light-Ethereum-Subprotocol-%28LES%29#on-demand-data-retrieval) supports a function creating MerkleProof, which is used in order to verify the requested account or storage-data.
+For example, the [Light Client Protocol](https://github.com/zsfelfoldi/go-ethereum/wiki/Light-Ethereum-Subprotocol-%28LES%29#on-demand-data-retrieval) supports a function creating MerkleProof, which is used in order to verify the requested account or storage-data.

 Offering these already existing function through the RPC-Interface as well would enable Applications to store and send these proofs to devices which are not directly connected to the p2p-network and still are able to verify the data.
 This could be used to verify data in mobile applications or IOT-devices, which are currently only using a remote client.